 SpotlightIQ delivers B2B CTV with:

-- Ads on Hulu, Disney+, ESPN, and 150+ premium networks
+- Ads on Hulu, Disney+, ESPN, and other premium streaming networks

-- Account-based targeting from your CRM
+- Account-based targeting from your target account list